nyxx-discord/nyxx_docs/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind;
+* The use of sexualized language or imagery, and sexual attention or advances of any kind, posting or displaying sexually explicit or violent material;
 * Trolling, insulting or derogatory comments, and personal or political attacks;
 * Public or private harassment;
-* Publishing others' private information, such as a physical or email address, without their explicit permission;
+* Publishing others' private information, such as a physical or email address, without their explicit permission ("doxing");
 * Other conduct which could reasonably be considered inappropriate in a professional setting;
 * Violence, threats of violence or violent language directed against another person;
 * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language;
-* Posting or displaying sexually explicit or violent material;
-* Posting or threatening to post other people's personally identifying information ("doxing");
 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.

 ## Enforcement Responsibilities